kumpmati/crowd-jpeg/README.md

 [Visit the live website here](https://crowd-jpeg.vercel.app)

-Every time a user visits the site, the background image get resized a bit, deteriorating it further.
+Every time a user visits the site, the background image's quality gets slightly worse.
 Every 400 visits a reset button appears that can reset the image's quality to its original state.

 This is a small experimental project.
 Nothing fancy.